Kingston Pike: Dixie Lee Highway

 The automobile traffic along the Dixie and Lee highways brought a tourism boom to Kingston Pike.
 Beginning in the 1920s, businesses catering to this thru-traffic sprang up along the length of the road from Bearden to Dixie Lee Junction.
 Tourist camps, predecessors to the modern motel, were among the earliest of these businesses and included Knoxville's first motel, Edd's Tourist Camp, which was established in Bearden in the late 1920s.
 Restaurants also began to appear, many of which used flashy signs, unusual Streamline Moderne architecture, and names such as the "White Dot Barbecue Stand," the "Oki-Doke Cafe," and the "Wonder Lunch Room" to attract passing tourists.
 Drive-in theaters and skating rinks began to appear along Kingston Pike during the 1950s.

 The development of the Interstate Highway System in the 1950s and 1960s brought an end to the Dixie Lee Highway period.
 Interstate 40 (I-40) and I-75, which run roughly parallel to Kingston Pike, siphoned off most of the area's interstate traffic, and most of Kingston Pike's tourism-related businesses closed.
-Only a few buildings from Kingston Pike's Dixie Lee Highway period have survived to the present day, most notably the 11-70 Motor Court near Farragut, the Naples Restaurant in Bearden, and Dixie Lee Fireworks at Dixie Lee Junction.
+Only a few buildings from Kingston Pike's Dixie Lee Highway period have survived to the present day, most notably the 11-70 Motor Court near Farragut and Dixie Lee Fireworks at Dixie Lee Junction.